 Pomegranate molasses is a common ingredient in Persian and Mediterranean cuisine.
 Everything about it is AMAZING.
 As I have mentioned in previous posts using pomegranate molasses, you can use store bought or make your own from scratch for this recipe.
 I love it in stews, salad dressings, and drizzled on top of food.

-Saffron is also a favorite flavor enhancer.
+Saffron is also one of my favorite flavor enhancers.
 It’s hard to describe the flavor (honey-like? slightly bitter?), but I like adding it to stews to create a rounder flavor.
 Whatever you do, do not skip using it in this recipe.
 It is a nice counter to the salty miso and the sweet tangy pomegranate molasses.

 Slow Cooker Middle Eastern Chickpea Eggplant Stew